Zeeeepa/xyops/docs/cronicle.md

 { "progress": 0.5 }
 ```

 If you have written existing Cronicle Plugins that you want to migrate to xyOps *without having to make any code changes*, you can enable a special compatibility mode.
-Once turned on, it drops the `xy` property requirement, and also recognizes several other Cronicle-specific Plugin APIs like `chain`, `chain_error`, `chain_data`, `notify_success` and `notify_fail`.
-To enable compatibility mode, set the [satellite.config.cronicle](configuration.md#satellite-config-cronicle) property to `true`.
+Once turned on, it drops the `xy` property requirement, and also recognizes and converts several other Cronicle-specific Plugin APIs like `chain`, `chain_error`, `chain_data`, `notify_success` and `notify_fail`.
+To enable compatibility mode, add a `cronicle` property set to `true` inside the [satellite.config](configuration.md#satellite-config) object.

 You can also set it via environment variable if you like: